navcoin/NavHub/content/projects/kauri/index.md

     title="Kauri Wallet"
     subhead=""
     gradient=""
-    text="Kauri gives your crypto wallet the features you expect from your banking app like accounts and recurring payments but then so much more." captionPadding="100px"
+    text="Kauri is the multi-currency crypto wallet you've been waiting for.
+Open source, fast, lightweight, secure and with all the features you'd expect from your bank and point-of-sales software.
+Kauri will set a new standard in managing your crypto assets." captionPadding="100px"
     imgSrc="/images/icons/nav_purple-ecofriendly-large.png"
     imgHeight="300px"
-    imgPadding="10px"
+    imgPadding="40px"
     bgColor="#FFF"
     fontColor="#333">}}
 {{< center_text_section